kyma-project/control-plane/docs/cli/commands/kcp_taskrun.md

   kcp taskrun --target account=CA4836781TID000000000123456789 /usr/local/bin/awesome-script.sh
-    Run a maintenance script for all Runtimes of a given global account. kcp taskrun --target all helm upgrade -i -n kyma-system my-kyma-addon --values overrides.yaml Deploy a helm chart on all Runtimes.
+    Run a maintenance script for all Runtimes of a given global account. kcp taskrun --target all helm upgrade -i -n kyma-system my-kyma-addon --values overrides.yaml Deploy a Helm chart on all Runtimes.
 ```

 ## Options